awsdocs/aws-net-developer-guide/doc_source/sso.md

 ### AWS CLI and \.NET application<a name="sso-generate-use-token-cli-and-app-summary"></a>

 This section shows you how to generate a temporary SSO token by using the AWS CLI, and how to use that token in an application\.
-For a full tutorial of this process, see [Tutorial for AWS SSO using the AWS CLI and \.NET applications](sso-tutorial-cli-and-app.md)\.
+For a full tutorial of this process, see [Tutorial for SSO using the AWS CLI and \.NET applications](sso-tutorial-cli-and-app.md)\.

 #### Generate an SSO token by using the AWS CLI<a name="sso-generate-token-cli"></a>